 “I realized that there’s more power in me speaking out instead of just going along with the grain,” she said of her career shift.
 “It’s not an easy thing to do, to put yourself on the frontline and to be bold, but the more that I can be honest, the more I know that I am doing the right thing.”

-Champion, 45, who lives in Los Angeles, now runs the Brown Girls Dream Foundation and hosts The Brownprint Podcast, both dedicated to creating space for women of colour and other marginalised people, in the professional world.
-She also hosts shows on Vice TV and US network TNT that discuss social issues and race in America.
-Here, she talks authenticity, speaking out and knowing her worth.
+Champion, 45, who lives in Los Angeles, now runs the Brown Girls Dream Foundation and hosts The Brownprint Podcast, both dedicated to creating space for women of color and other marginalized people, in the professional world.
+She also hosts shows on Vice TV and the US network TNT that discuss social issues and race in America.
+Here, she talks authenticity, speaking out, and knowing her worth.

 “My goal is to think about the marathon, not just the one particular race that I’m running that day.”

 You’re a successful sports journalist, a host, and a podcaster and you run a nonprofit foundation.
 How do you handle all the work?

 When the pandemic hit I thought there wouldn’t be much work, but it’s been just the opposite.
 One, I have a good assistant—I’m not organized but I try to keep people around me who are very organized.
 And, two, I’m really dedicated to what I’m doing.
 I don’t take projects just for the money or because it looks good.
 So it doesn’t feel like I am super busy, even if it is a lot of work.